strapi/documentation/docusaurus/docs/dev-docs/backend-customization/requests-responses.md

 <figure style={imgStyle}>
   <img src="/img/assets/backend-customization/diagram-requests-responses.png" alt="Simplified Strapi backend diagram with requests and responses highlighted" />
-  <em><figcaption style={captionStyle}>The diagram represents a simplified version of how a request travels throught the Strapi back end, with requests and responses highlighted.
+  <em><figcaption style={captionStyle}>The diagram represents a simplified version of how a request travels through the Strapi back end, with requests and responses highlighted.
 The backend customization introduction page includes a complete, <a href="/dev-docs/backend-customization#interactive-diagram">interactive diagram</a>.</figcaption></em>
 </figure>

 ## Requests